Robinpig/Note/docs/CS/Java/JDK/Concurrency/synchronized.md

 The bytecode instructions for entering and exiting a synchronized block are even called `monitorenter` and `monitorexit`, and Java's built‐in (intrinsic) locks are sometimes called monitor locks or monitors.
+> [!NOTE]
+>
+> monitorenter & exit are symmetric routines; which is reflected in the assembly code structure as well

 ### using synchronized